 - Students who are on strict probation.
 The Deans’ Office notifies instructors if such a student is in their course.

 Only the instructor of record can submit or change a course grade, unless the instructor is no longer employed by the University or has become unavailable, in which case the department chair, upon review of the student’s work, may submit a grade.
 Grades can only be given for work assigned and submitted during the academic term, except in the case where a student has requested an incomplete (please see Incompletes/Completion of Work in Courses), in which case work assigned during the semester may be submitted no later than the first day of classes of the subsequent semester.
 A change of grade may be made on the following grounds:

 - Lost work submitted during the academic term was found

 - Submission of outstanding work from an incomplete whereby the final grade is not lower than the provisional grade

 Incompletes/Completion of Work in Courses

-Any incomplete grades remaining by midterm of the subsequent semester (March 15 for fall semesters and October 15 for spring semesters) will automatically be converted to the provisional grade by the Office of the Registrar.
+Any provisional incomplete grades remaining by the end of the drop/add period of the subsequent semester will automatically be converted to the provisional final grade by the Office of the Registrar.